 1962 - Roger Hunt netted a treble as we thumped Leyton Orient 5-0.
 Willie Stevenson and Ian St. John were also on the scoresheet while Gerry Byrne was playing his hundredth League game.
 The Saint’s strike was the club’s 4,000th League goal.

 1934 - Legendary striker Gordon Hodgson scored one of his seventeen reds hat-tricks as Leicester City went home on the wrong end of a 5-1 scoreline.
-Dave Wright and Harold Taylor also scored while right-back Bob Done played his 155th and last reds game.
+Dave Wright and Harold Taylor also scored while right-back Bob Done played his 155th and last reds game and inside-left Archie McPherson appeared for the 133rd and final time.
 Danny Liddle bagged one of his four strikes against the reds.

 2012 – Luis Suárez scored in his third consecutive game, bagging a brace, before left-back José Enrique netted his first reds goal in our 3-0 defeat of Wigan Athletic at Anfield.